ctu-mrs/mrs-geographiclib-datasets/README.md

-# geographiclib-get-geoids
+# mrs-geographiclib-get-datasets

-A deb package source for downloading datasets for geographic lib.
+A deb package soure for automating the download of _geographiclib-*_ datasets (geoid, magnetic, gravity).